 - Stroller utility limited — Some sites involve steps and uneven ground.

-- Combine with Beppu Hells Tour — A 2-day combo (Day 1 Beppu, Day 2 Kunisaki) covers the area well.
+- Combine with the Beppu Hells Tour — A 2-day combo (Day 1 Beppu, Day 2 Kunisaki) covers the area well.

 - Driving slow — Rural roads; expect 30–40 km/h average.
 Plan accordingly.